vodquang96/django-anymail/docs/installation.rst

    :samp:`https://{random}:{random}@{yoursite.example.com}/anymail/{esp}/{type}/`

      * "https" (rather than http) is *strongly recommended*
-     * *random:random* is the WEBHOOK_AUTHORIZATION string you created in step 1
+     * *random:random* is the WEBHOOK_SECRET string you created in step 1
      * *yoursite.example.com* is your Django site
      * "anymail" is the url prefix (from step 2)
      * *esp* is the lowercase name of your ESP (e.g., "sendgrid" or "mailgun")